DarkiCraft/Cpp-Make-Template/README.md

 # Cpp-Make-Template

-This repository contains a Makefile template designed for C/C++ projects, simplifying the build process and allowing for easy integration of external libraries on a Windows platform.
+This repository contains a Makefile template designed for C++ projects, simplifying the build process and allowing for easy integration of external libraries on a Windows platform.

 ## Features